omartrj/wminutes/README.md

 ### API Integration

 The app talks directly to the [Wiener Linien Realtime API](https://digitales.wien.gv.at/open-data/).
-No backend, no databases, just fetching raw JSON.

 It hits this endpoint:
 `https://www.wienerlinien.at/ogd_realtime/monitor`